Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 XCM is a **versioned message format**.

-Meaning that this is a versioned messaging format as well.
 One version may contain more or different instructions than another, so for parties to communicate via XCM, it is important to know which version the other party is using.

-XCM enables a version subscription model, where parties can subscribe to each other to get notified of version updates.
+XCM has a version subscription mechanism, where parties can subscribe to version updates from others.

 ```rust
 pub enum VersionedXcm {